liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/tck-tests.md

 were called, verify appropriate context params set.

 [<a name="4.3"></a>4.3] When not overridden by a subclass, the `GenericFacesPortlet` processes the request by first determining if the target of the request is a Faces or a non-Faces view.
-A non-Faces view target is recognized if the request contains the parameter `_jsfBridgeNonFacesView`.
+A non-Faces view target is recognized if automatic non-Faces view dispatching is enabled and the request contains the parameter `_jsfBridgeNonFacesView`.
 The value of this parameter is the `ContextPath` relative path to the non-Faces target.
 To handle this request the `GenericFacesPortlet` sets the response contentType, if not already set, using the preferred contentType expressed by the portlet container.
 It then uses a portlet `RequestDispatcher` to dispatch(include) the non-Faces target.

 Test: Subclass GFP and overide render (to set the testname).
 Run test as a multirequest test.
 On action set the navigation (face-config.xml) to a viewId that is a non-Faces view (has the appropriate QS parameter.